6 Best Upselling Techniques

 Upselling isn’t always about offering a customer a more expensive option.
 Sometimes it’s about creating a better option to please the customer, without increasing your base costs too much.

 “The best thing is to always make something out of things you already have.
 So if you have a customer looking for an item you don’t normally make but you have all the ingredients for—whether it’s making food or any other type of business—if you can make that for the customer, you can automatically charge them more for it because it’s ‘special,’” says Pratt.

 You can get out ahead of this by repurposing existing items into something you can sell at a markup, but still provides great value, as a special.
 If that item sells well, you can work it into your regular rotation.
-Pratt found out about this when the deli came into a bunch of slider buns.

-This isn’t exactly a form of upselling but something to consider when selling items to customers is their perception of value.
+Something to consider when selling items to customers is their perception of value.
 If customers feel that they are paying too much for something—even if it’s an item they know and love—they will walk away.
 So it’s important for businesses to continue providing value, whatever the cost.

 When it’s done right, a good upsell leaves both sides—customer and seller—feel like they’ve “won.”
-Selling to an existing customer is way easier than selling to a new customer, so keeping your existing customers happy with a high value perception is crucial, especially if you want to maintain trust and continue to sell—and upsell—to them in the future.
+Selling to an existing customer is way easier than selling to a new customer, so keeping your existing customers happy with a high-value perception is crucial, especially if you want to maintain trust and continue to sell—and upsell—to them in the future.

 Another upselling strategy is to offer an incentive of some sort to entice a customer to spend more.
 One of the most common incentives a business can offer is free shipping when customers spend a certain amount.
 Shoppers will often add more items to their order to meet this shipping threshold—even if it means spending more in total than they would have if they kept their original order as is and paid the shipping fee.